mitchelparish/mitchelparish.github.io/_posts/2019-01-28-what_do_we_do.markdown

 ---
 layout: post
 title:      "What Do We Do? "
-date:       2019-01-29 02:39:41 +0000
+date:       2019-01-28 21:39:42 -0500
 permalink:  what_do_we_do
 ---

-We've arranged a global civilization in which most crucial elements profoundly depend on science and technology.
+"We've arranged a global civilization in which most crucial elements profoundly depend on science and technology.
 We have also arranged things so that almost no one understands science and technology.
 This is a prescription for disaster.
-We might get away with it for a while, but sooner or later this combustible mixture of ignorance and power is going to blow up in our faces.
+We might get away with it for a while, but sooner or later this combustible mixture of ignorance and power is going to blow up in our faces."

 Carl Sagan
 The Demon-Haunted World: Science as a Candle in the Dark